Manecas1221212/romance/chapter_31.md

 Then the darkness came.

-And Anna—powerful, successful, ruthless Anna—died alone in a hospital room, surrounded by family who'd learned to love the memory of who she might have been, but not who she'd actually become.
+And Anna—powerful, successful, ruthless Anna—died in a hospital room, surrounded by her children who barely knew her anymore, and by Claire, the person she should have been but never became.

 Her obituary called her a trailblazer.
 An inspiration.
 A woman who'd broken every barrier.